radioopensource/dotinfo/README.md

 * A handpicked collection of leading news and analysis podcast feeds that updates with most recent episode.
   * `News & Analysis`

+* Misc. broadcast elements
+  * name and URL,
+  * RSS items,
+  * titles and description copy,
+  * user controls,
+  * sound,
-* misc. broadcast elements (URL(s), RSS image(s), titles and copy, sound, [homepage](http://publicradio.info) look and feel, etc.)
+  * overall [homepage](http://publicradio.info) look and feel,
+  * etc.

 # Purpose
 Create a place for people to discover and experience audio.
-Contributors here work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
-Content and other things change every month.
+Contributors work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
+Releases of content and other things come every month.
 Publicradio.info exists to highlight independent, noncommercial, listener-supported radio, plus encourage consumers to become active supporters of public media.

 # User keyboard controls
 `spacebar:` play and pause